tcheukueppoo/maat/docs/gc.md

       tl = iter.next if iter = tl;
       prev.next = iter.next;
    }
+   elsif o.is_touched1 {
+      o.touched2(1);
+   }
    else {
-      o.touched2(1);
+      fail "Error: Found a touched object that's neither 'touched1' nor 'touched2'.";
+   }

    prev = iter;
+   iter = iter.next
 }

-   iter = iter.next;
-}
 ```

-#### Key Notes
+Some key notes:

-- List of touched objects should only contain touched1 and touched2 objects.
+* The list of touched objects of a maatine should only contain `touched1` and
+  `touched2` objects.
+* After `touched1` objects after a GC cycle are changed to `touched2` and
+  remains in the touched list until all the nursery-1 objects in the generation
+  of the object the touched objects points to are migrated to the old
+  generation.
-- All touched2 objects are dropped from the list of touched objects after every
+* All `touched2` objects are dropped off the list after GC cycle.
-  sweep phase.
-- k
+* A nursery-1 object referenced by an old object could might still be collected
+  when migrated to nursery-2.

+### Incremental Major Collection

 ### Collection Pace